juanma-wp/enterprise-block-editor/Module 7 WordPress Data Layer and wp.data/01 Introduction to the WP Data Layer.md

 ---

-The WordPress Data Layer provides a powerful way to interact with the Block Editor’s state.
+The WordPress Data Layer provides a powerful way to interact with the Block Editor's state.
 By using `wp.data.select()` to retrieve data and `wp.data.dispatch()` to modify data, developers can create dynamic, responsive experiences in the editor without direct DOM manipulation.